-It is Area 7's WDB's perspective that it is a high performing board.
-Area 7 has continuously met required performance, enhanced our resources by bringing in competitive grant funds to supplement our local formula allocation, incenting business leaders to serve on our workforce board and constantly seeking new ways to coordinate with our one-stop and business partners.
+It is the GOWB's perspective that it is a high performing board.
+The GOWB has continuously met required performance, enhanced our resources by bringing in competitive grant funds to supplement our local formula allocation, incenting business leaders to serve on our workforce board and constantly seeking new ways to coordinate with our one-stop and business partners.

-The Area 7 WDB also knows that remaining at the top of the "bell curve" is a continuing process.
-It is our intent to select an appropriate balanced score card type of assessment tool to use as a guide to measure our success and identify areas for improvement.
+The GOWB also knows that remaining at the top of the "bell curve" is a continuing process.